 In all eight trials, the upper bound of the 95% confidence interval was less than 0.4%, which means that degludec was non-inferior to the comparator using the a priori definition of non-inferiority.
-In Mathieu 2013, the greater reduction in HbA1c with glargine compared with degludec was statistically significant, but the trial still met the non-inferiority boundary.
+However, in six of eight trials the reduction in HbA1c was nominally less in the degludec group than in the comparator group (a positive between group change in Table 2).
+In Mathieu 2013, the greater reduction in HbA1c with glargine U100 compared with degludec was statistically significant, although the trial still met the non-inferiority boundary.
+In Meneghini 2013, the between-group difference may also be statistically significant, but this comparison was not reported in the published report or in the FDA briefing document.
+The trials all documented non-inferiority, but this does not rule out the possibility that glycemic control with degludec was slightly worse than that of the comparator.

 The other benefit measured in at least some of the trials was quality of life, as assessed using 10 domains of the SF-36 (see Appendix Table F3).
 The quality of life results were not presented in detail in any of the trials.
 There were no significant differences between treatment groups in two trials, a significant difference in favor of degludec in one domain in one trial, and a significant difference in favor of degludec in two domains in two trials.
 However, the domains showing benefit were not consistent across trials.
 In addition, the benefits in favor of degludec were small (less than two points on 100 point scales with five to 10 point differences considered clinically significant).
 A meta-analysis of the SF-36 results from three of the studies in the type 2 DM population found significant improvements in Bodily Pain (1.10 points; 95% CI: 0.22, 1.98), Physical Health (0.66 points; 95% CI; 0.04, 1.28), and Vitality (0.081 points; 95% CI: 0.01, 1.59).
-56 The same investigators mapped the SF-36 results from six of the randomized trials to the EuroQoL-5D utility scale (range -0.59 to 1.00; negative is worse than death, 1.00 is perfect health) and found a small increase in quality of life with degludec compared to glargine (0.005 points; 95% CI: 0.0006, 0.009).57 These small improvements in self-reported quality of life may be biased in favor of degludec because the trials were all open label, so the participants on degludec knew that they had been randomized to the newer treatment.
+The same investigators mapped the SF-36 results from six of the randomized trials to the EuroQoL-5D utility scale (range - 0.59 to 1.00; negative is worse than death, 1.00 is perfect health) and found a small increase in quality of life with degludec compared to glargine U100 (0.005 points; 95% CI: 0.0006, 0.009).

+These small improvements in self-reported quality of life may be biased in favor of degludec because the trials were all open label, so the participants on degludec knew that they had been randomized to the newer treatment.